Sunday, May 2, 2021

 Let's say you're walking down the road and you have £10 in your pocket.
 You're heading to buy your brother a birthday present.
 However, along the way you see a homeless person.
 Now the homeless person needs the £10 much more than your brother needs a birthday present ..but your brother is your brother.
 You have an emotional bond with your brother that you don't have with the homeless stranger.
 So what is the right thing to do?
 Who do you give your last £10 to?

 Again, there isn't necessarily a correct answer.
 Normally as humans we try to balance these things as best we can.
 We try to give 'what we can afford to give' to charity and strangers, whilst at the same time making sure we have enough to fulfil the responsibility we have towards ourselves and our loved ones.
 Your brother might be pleased to see his £10 given to a random homeless person.
-On the other hand it might ruin your relationship with him.
-Plus you naturally care more about your brother's happiness than you do a complete stranger's.
-So though it would be heartless to ignore the homeless person it would be equally heartless to not have a deeper care and affection for someone you're so closely related to.
+On the other hand it might ruin your relationship with him if you forget his birthday.
+Plus, you naturally care more about your brother's happiness than you do a complete stranger's.
+So though it would be heartless to ignore the homeless person, it would be equally heartless to not have a deeper care and affection for someone you're so closely related to.

 We can see this dichotomy represented in the political spectrum.
 With 'the right' focusing on family, stating things like charity begins at home, and 'the left' imploring everyone to forgo all possessions in the pursuit of universal brotherhood.
 Consequently at the negative extremes the right have a tendency towards selfishness and the left have a tendency towards dehumanising people - i.e. reducing people to numbers.